 There is no group of chords that actually are called punk chords.
-None the less there is chords and also chord progression that are typical for punk songs.
+Nonetheless there is chords as well as chord progression that are typical for punk songs.

 The most used chord in punk rock is probably power chords.
 You can find it in songs by Ramones, Nirvana and Green Day for sure.
 The power chord is movable so all you need is one shape, and here it is: